-a) You will only be awarded credit for a module for which you are registered or enrolled upon successful completion of the academic requirements for that module.
-You may count the credit from modules that you have completed successfully towards an Open University qualification, subject to the rules set out in these regulations and in your specific qualification regulations.
+a) You will only be awarded credit for a module for which you are registered or enrolled on, after successful completion of the academic requirements for that module.
+You may count credit from modules you have completed successfully towards an Open University qualification, subject to the rules set out in these regulations and in your specific qualification regulations.